Kaira is an intersex asylum seeker from a Latin American country.

 What happened next for Keira?

 Keira was granted refugee status in May 2018.
 In September they started a master’s degree in a London University.
 They are in full time education.
-They never experienced abuse in MRI’s housing.
+They never experienced abuse in Micro Rainbow’s housing.
 They have moved out leaving their space to other LGBTI asylum seekers who are homeless and face abuse.

 “Since I moved into the house, I’m happy.
 I have found a family,”